-- enough that there is a reasonable likelihood that an SL-2 earthquake may occur during that period. - c) Items related to infrastructure needed for the implementation of the emergency evacuation plan. - 3.42.
-The items of nuclear installations included in Seismic Category 2 should be designed to withstand the effects of a SL-2 earthquake level. - 3.43.
-Seismic Category 3 should be the group constituted all items that are not in Seismic Categories 1 and 2. - 3.44.
+c) Items related to infrastructure needed the accessibility of the site and items necessary for the implementation of the emergency evacuation plan.

+3.42.
+The items of nuclear installations included in Seismic Category 2 should be designed to withstand the effects of a SL-2 earthquake level.

+3.43.
+Seismic Category 3 should be the group constituted all items that are not in Seismic Categories 1 and 2.

+3.44.
 The items of nuclear installations included in Seismic Category 3 should be designed as a minimum in accordance with national practice for seismic design of non-nuclear applications and, therefore, for facilities at conventional risk.
 However, for some items in Seismic Category 3 which are important to the operation of the installation, it may be reasonable to select a more severe seismic loading and more stringent acceptance criteria than the ones for conventional facilities in national practice, based only on operational needs.
-Such approach will minimize the need for plant shutdown, inspection and restart, thus allowing the installation to continue to operate after an earthquake occurrence. - 3.45.
+Such approach will minimize the need for plant shutdown, inspection and restart, thus allowing the installation to continue to operate after an earthquake occurrence.

+3.45.
 Example of correspondence of seismic categories with the safety classes defined in Ref.
 [6] is given in Table 1.
 The inclusion of an item in a seismic category should be based on a clear understanding of the functional requirements that should be ensured for safety considerations during or after an earthquake.
 According to their different functions and their functional safety categories, parts of the same system may belong to different seismic categories.
 Tightness, degree of damage (e.g., fatigue, wear and tear), mechanical or electrical functional capability, maximum displacement, degree of permanent distortion and preservation of geometrical dimensions are examples of aspects that should be considered and determined as input for the seismic designers to allow them to establish the limiting acceptable conditions.